CycloneDX/cyclonedx-python/docs/usage.rst

 .. code-block:: bash

-    usage: cyclonedx-py [-h] [-v] [-w] [-X]  ...
+    usage: cyclonedx-py [OPTIONS] COMMAND [ARGS]...

-    CycloneDX BOM Generator

-    options:
+    Options:
-      -h, --help       show this help message and exit -v, --version    show which version of CycloneDX BOM Generator you are running -w, --warn-only  prevents exit with non-zero code when issues have been detected -X               enable debug output
+      -w, --warn-only  Prevents exit with non-zero code when issues have been detected

-    CycloneDX BOM Generator sub-commands:

-        make-bom       Make a BOM from your environment as specified
+      -X, --debug      Enable debug output
+      --help           Show this message and exit.

+    Commands:
+      make-bom  Generate a CycloneDX BOM from a Python Environment or... version   Show which version of CycloneDX BOM Generator you are running

 .. toctree::